-The perfect 3-day Itinerary for Carmel, CA: A Social Distancing Weekend Getaway
+The perfect 3-day Itinerary for Carmel, CA: A Weekend Getaway

-This post may contain affiliate links of things/places/etc I legitimately love and want to share about (I only share tried and true things I love).
-If you take action on one of these links, at no extra cost to you, you will be supporting future awesome content from me – so thank you for your support.
+This post may contain affiliate links to things and places I genuinely love and recommend.
+I only share tried-and-true favorites.
+If you take action through one of these links, it won’t cost you anything extra.
+However, it will help support future content on this site—so thank you for your support!

-Tip: Did you also know that Carmel has been voted the most “dog-friendly city” many years in a row- many dog-friendly hotels, bowls of water, dog treat places, dogs allowed on the beach, etc. So if you are needing or wanting to bring your pooch along!
-This is a place to come!
+Did you know that Carmel has been voted the most dog-friendly city for many years in a row?
+You will find plenty of dog-friendly hotels, water bowls, treat shops, and even dogs allowed on the beach.
+So, if you want to bring your pup along, Carmel is the perfect place!

-So the journey TO Carmel can be just as much of an adventure as your time IN Carmel.
-Take your time arriving to Carmel and seeing the sights on the way, and when you get there I have a great plan for you to enjoy your time in Carmel!
+The journey to Carmel can be just as much of an adventure as your time in Carmel.
+Take your time on the drive and enjoy the sights along the way.
+Once you arrive, I have a great plan to help you make the most of your visit.

 FIRST: Where to Stay: THE HOFSAS HOUSE

-The pool was open too and great WiFI and TV.
-They also offer other packages such as Wine and Cheese packages to greet you!
-That can make your arrival even more special.
-AND they are one of the only hotels in the area to have a large room to be used for reunions and company meetings when COVID is not disrupting such activities!
+The pool was open, and the hotel also had great Wi-Fi and TV.
+They offer extra packages as well, such as wine and cheese to welcome you.
+This can make your arrival feel even more special.
+In addition, they are one of the few hotels in the area with a large meeting room.
+Guests can use it for reunions or company events.

 Now onto the Three Days Itinerary for Carmel on the Central Coast of California – this itinerary is great with or without kids!